Weekly Oil Markets Recap - Price Rallies As Market Can No Longer Ignore Bullish Fundamentals

 Yes, there are market narratives such as "shale will push global balance into oversupply" that we need to get over with, but the narrative should not have shifted into one where the market wasn't rebalancing.

 The market in our view simply got too bearish too quickly as analysts let price dictate their analysis versus the other way around.
 But readers shouldn't expect too much from the consensus.
-They are backward looking versus forward looking.
+They are backward-looking versus forward-looking.

 With prices recovering, where to next?